Data upload

 Data source

-Select the Hologres data source in your region that is bound to the current workspace.
-If the required data source is not found, you can bind a Hologres compute resource to the current workspace to generate a data source with the same name.
+Select a Hologres data source associated with the current workspace in the current region.
+If the data source is not found, you can Associate a Hologres computing resource to the current workspace to generate a data source with the same name.

 Destination table